navinnat/FGFR3-mutation-prediction-in-bladder-cancer/README.md

 created to understand the model and examine intra-cancerous heterogeneity between both mutation-present and wild-type classes, which showed that cancerous regions play a vital role in differentiating between the FGFR3 mutation and wild-type classes.
+### Workflow
 <p align="center">
     <img src="assets/workflow.png" alt="failed loading the image" width="1100"/>
 </p>
+### The analyis was done on Whole Slide Image of Bladder cancer aquired privately

+####
-The Tiling and feature extraction are done using the Ctranspath feature extractor in [STAMP] (https://github.com/KatherLab/STAMP)
+The Tiling and feature extraction are done using the Ctranspath feature extractor in [STAMP](https://github.com/KatherLab/STAMP)
+#### Tile Level Featue aggregation using attention
-The [CHIEF] (https://github.com/hms-dbmi/CHIEF) Foundational model is used to aggregate the tile-level features to the slide-level features.
+The [CHIEF](https://github.com/hms-dbmi/CHIEF) Foundational model is used to aggregate the tile-level features to the slide-level features.
+#### Important Tile visualization
-The aggregation and important tile visualization is incorporated from [EAGLE] (https://github.com/KatherLab/EAGLE)
+The aggregation and important tile visualization is incorporated from [EAGLE](https://github.com/KatherLab/EAGLE)